ggerganov/llama.cpp/examples/server/README.md

     *Options:*

     `prompt`: Provide the prompt for this completion as a string or as an array of strings or numbers representing tokens.
-Internally, the prompt is compared to the previous completion and only the "unseen" suffix is evaluated.
-If the prompt is a string or an array with the first element given as a string, a `bos` token is inserted in the front like `main` does.
+Internally, if `cache_prompt` is `true`, the prompt is compared to the previous completion and only the "unseen" suffix is evaluated.
+A `BOS` token is inserted at the start, if all of the following conditions are true:

+      - The prompt is a string or an array with the first element given as a string
+      - The model's `tokenizer.ggml.add_bos_token` metadata is `true`
+      - The system prompt is empty

     `temperature`: Adjust the randomness of the generated text (default: 0.8).